Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Bringing Dogs Along For The Ride?!

-On a sunny day, when the temps are 70 outdoors, the temp inside the car can elevate to 100 degrees in just 20 min according to the AKC.
+However, on a sunny day, when the temperature is 70 °F outdoors, the temperature inside the car can elevate to 100 °F in just 20 minutes, according to the AKC.

-It's also a great time to enjoy exercise and being outdoors more as long as you are accommodating to your dog (exercise in shaded areas or in earlier or later parts of the day when the temperature is lower).
+It's also a great time to enjoy exercise and being outdoors more, as long as you accommodate your dog's needs, such as exercising in shaded areas or at earlier or later parts of the day when the temperature is lower.

 The most important thing you can do is make sure they stay hydrated and that you know how to keep dogs cool during the summer.